mpasternak/django-reciprocity/README.rst

 Celery container defined in that compose file listens by default on port 45672.
 If you want to change it, please make sure to adjust variable ``CELERY_BROKER_URL`` in ``test_project.settings``.

+There may be more containers defined in the ``docker-compose.yml`` file.
+They're utilized for tests and may take more time to download, so that's why it is good to specify which containers to start when running ``docker-compose``.

 Set-up test_project with requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~